Gijs6/school.gijs6.nl/4VWO/TW3/entl_literatuurgeschiedenis.md

 #### Summary

 > Fun fact: the first word in Beowulf ("hwæt") doesn't actually have a perfect translation.
 For a long time, historians thought it was kind of an interjection to grab the reader's attention.
 That's why it was often translated as "hear me," "listen," or "indeed."
-But this theory is quite debated, so there are also other translations of *hwæt*, and seriously, [this translation](https://www.historytoday.com/archive/review/beowulf-bro) went with "bro."
+But this theory is quite debated, so there are also other translations of *hwæt*, and seriously, [this translation](https://www.historytoday.com/archive/review/beowulf-bro) went with "bro".

 Hrotgar is the current king of the Danes.
 He built a great mead hall (mead is a drink made from honey) named Herod.
 In the night, when all Hrotgar's men are asleep, the monster Grendel kills a few of them, because he can't stand the celebrations in Herot.
 He has done this for 12 years.
 The Danes try everything, but they can't get rid of him.